 Printed circuit board assembly consists of multiple step process.
 After the completion of printed circuit board (PCB) , electronic components must attach to form a functional printed circuit assembly.
 These components are can attach either by surface mount technology (SMT) or through hole technology.
 In surface-mount (SMT – surface mount technology) construction, the components gets place on pads or lands.
 On the outer surfaces of the PCB and in through-hole construction, component leads are insert in holes.
 Component leads are attach electrically and mechanically to the board with a molten metal solder in both types of construction.

-Different soldering techniques are used to attach components to PCB.
-SMT placement machines or reflow ovens are used for high volume productions .small volume prototypes are done by skilled technicians by hands under a microscope ,using tweezers and a fine tip soldering iron.
+Different soldering techniques are preferable to attach components to PCB.
+SMT placement machines or reflow ovens are use for high volume productions .
+Skilled technicians complete the small prototype by hands under a microscope ,using tweezers and a fine tip soldering iron.

 In test procedure, the assembled printed circuit boards are placed into a fixture that brings electrical power to the boards to make them live functioning boards.

 Environmental stress system (ESS) chamber is use to place active boards that will cycle between high and low temperature.
 It regimes for a number of cycles to determine if these stresses will initiate failures in the assembled boards.
 So, Rework is important if board fails the test and technicians may be solder and replace failed components.